wmvndrscht/ethernaut_challenges/05_token.md

 ## Solution

-Exploit the underflow here since the safemath library is not in use, just send a large amount, e.g:
+Exploit the underflow here since the safemath library is not in use and compiler version before 0.8.x, just send a large amount, e.g:
 ```
 await contract.transfer('<random_contract/wallet>', '100000000000000000000000');
 ```